SEVEN STEPS TO THE REST OF GOD

 We are not advising the believers to leave their churches.
 To leave one’s church may be to create another Babylon.
 Rather it is a coming out in the heart until we are married to Jesus and not to our church or to the work of the Lord.

 Sometimes it appears that the Catholic Church, which is the consummate denomination, invites people to be married to the Church.
 This is not satisfactory in the Kingdom of God.
-From the Pope on down, each believer is to be married to the Lamb of God, to none other.
+From the Pope on down, each believer is to be married to the Lamb of God and to no other.
 Each of us is to be married to the Lord.
 To remain in union with an institution or a heavenly personage other than the Lord Jesus is idolatry.

 He who has ears to hear will hear what the Spirit is saying to the churches in our day.